artonge/aalto/README.md

 - Function approximation seems to be impossible without a library to support the core computing.
 Didn't find an example that show the manipulation of the weights, update and prediction.
 I tried to implement FA using polynomials, without success.
 I don't grasp fully how it works.

 ### Notation
-V : Value function
+- V : Value function
-Q : state-action value function
+- Q : state-action value function
-G : Return
+- G : Return
-TD : Temporal Difference
+- TD : Temporal Difference
-MC : MonteCarlo
+- MC : MonteCarlo
-SARSA : State Action Reward State Action
+- SARSA : State Action Reward State Action
-FA : Function Approximation
+- FA : Function Approximation

 # [Sudoku environment](https://github.com/artonge/gym-sudoku)
 I heard the sudoku was considered for teaching, so I made an sudoku environment for OpenAI gym.
 After testing it I think it's not the best environment.
 	- First, the grid generation can take some times so it slows the attempts a student can make.
+This could probably be improved.
-	- Second, du to the amount of possible state, it's a hard environment, so not perfect for a first contact with reinforcement learning.
+	- Second, due to the amount of possible states, it's a hard environment, so not perfect for a first contact with reinforcement learning.
+The [Sudoku](https://github.com/artonge/aalto/tree/master/Sudoku) folder contains two trials, but unsuccessful.

 I would recommended the CartPole for teaching, as the amount of states is tinier than for the sudoku.
 Or even the [tic-tac-toe](https://en.wikipedia.org/wiki/Tic-tac-toe) game, but it's maybe too easy.